-New Beginnings provides diagnostic services for children ages 18 months and up to assess for Autism Spectrum Disorder.
+New Beginnings provides diagnostic services for children ages 18 months and up to assess for Autism Spectrum Disorder (ASD).
+While an online autism test may list common autism symptoms, an in-person diagnostic evaluation can be used to access therapy and other treatment options.
 The evaluation is generally composed of tasks that measure intellectual, language, social-emotional, behavioral, and adaptive functioning.
-Moreover, the Autism Diagnostic Observation Schedule, Second Edition, considered to be the “gold standard” test in assessing for Autism Spectrum Disorder, is administered.
+Moreover, the Autism Diagnostic Observation Schedule, Second Edition, considered to be the “gold standard” test in assessing for Autism Spectrum Disorder, is administered by a licensed psychologist.

 Benefits of a Diagnostic Evaluation

 There are several benefits for obtaining a diagnostic evaluation for your child, as doing so ultimately helps your child to be placed on the pathway to success.
 Overall benefits of receiving a diagnostic evaluation:

 - A diagnostic evaluation will assist in identifying which specific interventions are likely to best enhance your child’s development.

 - The evaluation process allows for a deeper understanding of your child’s unique strengths, upon which these intervention plans can be based.

 - Evaluation findings will also guide recommendations for a child’s educational needs.

 - Autism Spectrum Disorder (ASD)